![]() |

-But in other cases, that is simply not possible.
+But in other cases, continuing to work with that client is simply not possible and even unwise.

 When is it time to break up with your